torvalds/linux/Documentation/trace/coresight/coresight.rst

 The --itrace option controls the type and frequency of synthesized events (see perf documentation).

-Note that only 64-bit programs are currently supported - further work is required to support instruction decode of 32-bit Arm programs.
+Analte that only 64-bit programs are currently supported - further work is required to support instruction decode of 32-bit Arm programs.

 Tracing PID